 How to get a cadetship

-To gain a cadetship, Connor's advice is to develop your CV by attending field days and doing work experience to show you’re keen and have a good work ethic.
+To gain a cadetship, Connor's advice is to "develop your CV by attending open days and doing work experience to show you’re keen and have a good work ethic."

 Cadetships provide the skills needed to move forward with a farming career.
 Alongside farm training, cadets develop other skills such as cooking, leadership, goal setting, personal care and time management.

 “There’s lots to learn, but it’s quite exciting when you get among it.
 They’re all key skills that you’ll need to know once you’re out on your own,” Connor says.

 There are no specific requirements to become a farm assistant.
 However, many employers prefer to employ people who have experience, pre-employment training, or are working towards a related qualification.

 Pre-employment training options include internships, work experience and short courses available through private training organisations and polytechnics.